ezrafayet/yarsp/README.md

 Yet Another React.js Starter-Pack - in progress 💎🛡

-## Choices and discussions
+## Choices

-* Works both with or without Docker (see "how to run" sections bellow)
-* React's components are all functional components (no class involved)
-* Routes and rights regarding access to those routes are generated from the array stored in routes.ts
-* NB: YOUR API ENDPOINTS/GATEWAY MUST ALWAYS CONTROLL ACCESS, DO NOT RELY ON A FRONT-ONLY ACCESS-CONTROL STRATEGY
-* No default export used
+* The project uses **route.ts** to generate routes and access control.
+* Do NOT rely on a front-strategy-only to grant access rights, your back **MUST** control it on each request.
-* Typescript - so no "prop-type" library needed
+* The project is using **Typescript** - "prop-type" library is not needed
-* A context hook is used to store application-level data, so Redux should not be used here
+* The project is using hooks (**useContext and useReduce**) to manage application-level state - Redux is not needed (another repo will implement it)
-* Fetch is used for API calls, but an abstract layer is used to normalize fetching.
-If you add a library (say Axios, unfetch or react-refetch by Heroku team) you'll only need it in one file.
+* The project is using JavaScript **fetchs** for API calls.
+An abstract layer is used to normalize access.
+If you add a library (say Axios, unfetch or react-refetch) you should only need it in the abstraction file.
-* Sass - will probably be replaced by css in js
+* The project is using **Sass** - it will probably be replaced / completed by css-in-js
-* CRA scripts (start, build ...) - will be removed in later versions
+* The project is using **Create-React-App scripts** - it will be removed in later versions
-* There is no navbar, why ? there are too many different choices and situations
-* There are no animation, no style (appart from resetting all css and adding responsive breakpoints)
+* The project is using **functions** to describe React's components - no classes are involved in .tsx

-## What is the difference with other starterpacks ?
+## What is this project about ?

-Here you have everything setup to quickly develop your app :
+This is my own starterpack to be able to deploy new websites quickly
 * Api calls can be made out of the box
 * Error pages (404, 403, Server unavailable) are handled out of the box
 * The login/logout and session logic are already here
 * The routing logic is already here
-* A page layout is available out of the box (to help you to handle page loading and page statuses)
+* A page layout is available out of the box (to help handling a basic page loading and page statuses)
 * A context is defined on the App level

-## Versions tested
+## Versions

 React 16
 React-dom 16
 React-router-dom 5

 ## Run localy (dev mode)